 The issue of damper clamps can be confusing, not just to homeowners but to home inspectors, utility companies, government building departments and even amongst chimney professionals.
-In many cases, this issue rears its ugly head during the stressful time of purchasing or selling a new home.
+In many cases, this issue rears its ugly head during the stressful time of purchasing or selling a home.

 What is a damper clamp?